 Flying into Sarajevo is another option, if you’re not able to find a tour that includes Sarajevo.
 For example, you can fly from Croatia’s delightful capital city of Zagreb.
-Perhaps if you’ve visiting Dubrovnik and the Dalmatian Coast, some local Croatia tour operators may offer multi-day tours to Mostar and Sarajevo.
+Perhaps if you’re visiting Dubrovnik and the Dalmatian Coast, some local Croatian tour operators may offer multi-day tours to Mostar and Sarajevo.

 Value of Local Guides

 Again, let me share Rick Steves wise words on this subject: With such a powerful and challenging-to-grasp recent history, and with ready availability of extremely good and affordable local guides, it’s virtually obligatory to hire a guide for Sarajevo.